msaher/bufix.nvim/README.md

 : Parse {buf}, and send it the quickfix list as per the error rules. {buf} doesn't have to be a nav buffer.
+If want to use the built-in `:h :errorformat`, then use
+`:h cbuffer` instead.